rdotts/asus-merlin-cloudflare-ddns/README.md

 # Cloudflare Dynamic DNS Update Script for Asuswrt-Merlin (on supported ASUS routers)

+Changed logging to be more inline with usage that assumes entware and syslog-ng, logrotate, and logger are installed on an external drive.
+In other words, logs are handled by syslog (via logger), log size by logrotate, and logs are moved to /opt/var/log on the external drive.
+Also since the log file can't be monitored for throttling anymore (since it doesn't exist), it just pauses for 5 seconds every time, because why not?
+At least for my use case, this only gets called every few days or after reboot, so what's 5 seconds?
+Actual DDNS functionality should be the same.

 The Asuswrt-Merlin custom firmware adds support for custom dynamic DNS providers to various ASUS routers.
 This is great for Cloudflare users because, although Cloudflare is not one of the built-in providers, we can add support for it.
 This guide and accompanying script do exactly that.
 Confirmed works on the following model routers:
   - GT-AX11000,
   - RT-AC3200,